 Positive Affirmations for Those Hard Chronic Illness Days

-A chronic illness can cause numerous negative thoughts to creep into your mind.
-Especially on those extra hard days where the pain is unbearable.
+A chronic illness can cause numerous negative thoughts to creep into your mind, especially on those extra hard days where the pain feels unbearable.

 You start to wonder if the rest of your life will always be like this and how you will make it.

-It took a lot of trial and error and worked on my part to rewire my brain.
-Instead of feeding it constant negative thoughts, I replaced those negative thoughts with positive affirmations.
+It took a lot of trial and error and work on my part to rewire my brain.
+Instead of feeding it constant negative thoughts, I replaced those internal dialogues with positive affirmations.

-When you stay stuck in those negative thoughts, it won't only cause you unhappiness but can also cause other types of damage.
-Meaning, that continuing to have bad thoughts will train your brain to continue to support negative thoughts.
+When you stay stuck in those negative thoughts, it doesn't only cause you unhappiness but can also cause other types of damage.
+This means that continuing to have bad thoughts will train your brain to continue to support negative thoughts.

 Another thing, continuous negative thoughts to the brain can trigger inflammation, causing your chronic illness to feel twice as bad.